mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 The pull-request was merged in the same day with this comment: *Indeed, the test you are adding has a value.
 Good job SmallAmp*.

-![A new test method suggestion sent in a pull-request to the project Pharo-Launcher](figures/pr-pharolauncher.png)

 ## PolyMath